creative-mobile/CME.Documentation/docs/user_guide/making_validation_requests.md

 The payment verification process with **CME CloudPurchase** is pretty simple.
 Basically it is all about creating an instance [`CloudPurchaseClient`](../api_reference/API.md#T-CME-CloudPurchase-CloudPurchaseClient) and using its [`Validate`] method (. ./api_reference/API.md#M-CME-CloudPurchase-CloudPurchaseClient-Validate-CME-CloudPurchase-ValidationRequest,System-Action{System-String}-).
 See the examples of usage below.

 ## <a id="client"></a> Using CloudPurchaseClient
-Example of using `CloudPurchaseClient` to validate payments:
+Example of using 'CloudPurchaseClient' to validate payments:

 ``` c#
 public async Task Validate()